-such that $u > \text{max}(u_{Y_{i}} : i \in V)$ where $u_{Y_{i}}$ is the dependence threshold used to fit our model in Section \ref{sec:Inferece_MVAGG}, and $F_{L}$ denotes the distribution function of the standard Laplace distribution.
-To create realisations of $X$, we draw samples from equation \eqref{eqn:joint_survival_set} using Algorithm \ref{alg:conditional_survival_set} with probability
+where $u_{Y_{i}}$ is the SCMEVM dependence threshold for conditioning component $Y_i$, $F_{L}$ is the distribution function of the standard Laplace distribution, and $\tilde{F}_{X_{i}}$ is the estimated marginal distribution of $X_{i}$.
+To create realisations of $\boldsymbol{X}$, we draw samples from equation \eqref{eqn:joint_survival_set} using Algorithm \ref{alg:conditional_survival_set} with probability

-Otherwise, we draw realisations from the empirical distribution of $X \; \bigg\vert \left(\underset{i \in V}{\text{max}} \; Y_{i} < u \right)$.
+Otherwise, we draw realisations from the empirical distribution of $\boldsymbol{X} \; \bigg\vert \left(\underset{i \in V}{\text{max}} \; Y_{i} < u \right)$.